NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/adfs.md

 Once you fulfill the requirements above, you are ready to begin.
 Installation and basic configuration of Active Directory Federation Services (ADFS) is outside the scope of this guide.
 A detailed guide can be found in a [Microsoft KB](<https://docs.microsoft.com/en-us/previous-versions/dynamicscrm-2016/deployment-administrators-guide/gg188612(v=crm.8)>).

-Then to begin the connection between Cloudflare Access and ADFS create a Relying Party Trust in ADFS.
+Then to begin the connection between Khulnasoft Access and ADFS create a Relying Party Trust in ADFS.

 ## Create a Relying Party Trust

-Run the Add Relying Party Trust wizard to begin SAML AD integration with Cloudflare Access.
+Run the Add Relying Party Trust wizard to begin SAML AD integration with Khulnasoft Access.

 To create a Relying Party Trust: